2020PB/police-brutality/reports/Oregon.md

 After protestors manage to create a small breach in the fence surrounding the Justice Center around 1:45 AM, federal officers emerge to push protestors back using tear gas, pepper balls and flashbangs.
 Officers pushed protestors down the street before protestors were able to reform a shield wall and slowly push officers back towards the Justice Center.
 Footage shows a considerable amount of munitions used and protestors suffering from negative effects of prolonged tear gas exposure, like [here](https://twitter.com/hungrybowtie/status/1286588583067807745)

-tags: protestor, tear-gas, shoot, pepper-ball, stun-grenade
+tags: protester, tear-gas, shoot, pepper-ball, stun-grenade

 id: or-portland-153